KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 37 : Retrieve Vehicles Above Average Engine Capacity

 The task is display all vehicles with engine capacity bigger than the average across all vehicles.

+## Problem 38 : List Distinct Engine Capacities

+Retrieve all unique engine capacities from the vehicle database, ordered from highest to lowest.